usnistgov/mobile-threat-catalogue/_supply-chain-threats/SPC-0.md

     ExploitExample:
     CVEExample:
     PossibleCountermeasures:
-        "To increase the complexity of this attack, prefer open source software libraries for which integrity-checking mechanisms are provided (e.g., strong cryptographic hashes of source files, digital signatures) so the authenticity of the open source library can be verified."
+        "To increase the complexity of this attack, prefer open source software libraries for which integrity-checking mechanisms are provided (e.g., strong cryptographic hashes of source files, digital signatures) so the authenticity of the open source library can be verified.":
             - Mobile App Developer
             - Application Developer
             - Enterprise